alphagov/govwifi-terraform/README.md

   backend          "s3"             {}
 }
 ```
-in the main.tf file of the new environment / environment to be migrated
+in the main.tf file of the environment to be migrated

 Run